Wetherby: 20th century

 During the First World War, many Wetherby men served with either the 5th or 9th Battalion, West Yorkshire Regiment, which had great losses in Flanders.
 A war memorial designed by E. F. Roslyn was dedicated on 22 April 1922.

 In 1918, residents contributed to support the crew of the Racecourse-class minesweeper HMS Wetherby despite hardship and shortages caused by the war.

 During the Second World War, nearby RAF Tockwith was renamed RAF Marston Moor to avoid confusion with RAF Topcliffe.
 Part of the airfield is now a driver training centre and the old control tower is used as the offices.
 Parts of the runways can still be seen.
 Clark Gable was stationed at Marston Moor, during the Second World War, as a member of the USAAF ground staff, with the rank of captain.
 He was transferred to RAF Polebrook in Northamptonshire.
 Adolf Hitler offered a reward to anyone who was able to catch the airman.
 Group Captain Leonard Cheshire was stationed at Marston Moor for a short while before leaving to become commander of the 617 Dam Buster squadron.

 Wetherby had the only stone frigate north of London, built on Hallfield Lane in 1942 (it later became the local secondary school), named in turn; HMS Cabot, Demetrius, Rodney and Ceres.
 The base was closed in 1958 and transferred to Chatham.

-Throughout the 1960s the town council deliberated over how best to enlarge the town centre to cope with the needs of a growing population and to provide the town with a purpose built supermarket.
+Throughout the 1960s, the town council deliberated over how best to enlarge the town centre to cope with the needs of a growing population and to provide the town with a purpose built supermarket.
 Plans were put forward to enlarge the town over the ings, or to develop the town centre into a pedestrian precinct.
-In the end it was decided to build a purpose built shopping precinct, which was built in the 1970s and underwent a significant redevelopment throughout 2003.
-By 2006 the remaining open parts of the Horsefair Centre were enclosed under a glass canopy roof.
+In the end, it was decided to build a purpose built shopping precinct, which was built in the 1970s and underwent a significant redevelopment throughout 2003.
+By 2006, the remaining open parts of the Horsefair Centre were enclosed under a glass canopy roof.

-The 1986 Ordnance Survey 1:50 000 map (sheet 104) shows a 'hospital' at the corner of Spofforth Hill and Linton Road (grid 398484); this no longer appears on the 2009 edition, and the buildings are currently (2021) private housing.

 Governance

-Since 2010 Wetherby has been in the Elmet and Rothwell constituency, a marginal seat.
-The town's MP is Alec Shelbrooke (Conservative) who has his constituency offices in the town.
-Wetherby is an electoral ward of Leeds City Council and has a town council responsible for amenities such as parks.
+Since 2010, Wetherby has been in the Elmet and Rothwell constituency, a marginal seat.
+The town's MP is Alec Shelbrooke, a Conservative, who has his constituency offices in the town.
+Wetherby is an electoral ward of Leeds City Council and has a town council responsible for amenities, such as parks.

+The coat of arms transferred over from the former Wetherby Rural District Council; it was the first such arms to be granted by the College of Arms to a rural district council, on 7 January 1938.